tweag/gazelle_haskell_modules/README.md

 In the above case, the rule won't originate any `haskell_module` rules.

-At the moment, this only works on `haskell_binary` and `haskell_test` rules.
-If used in a `haskell_library`, rules for modules in other targets that import the preprocessed source files would miss them in the dependencies.

 ### export and reexported\_modules

 `haskell_library` has attributes `export` and `reexported_modules` which